top of page

 In one of the book's chapters, I examine post-9/11 informancy programs that have enlisted 'vulnerable' Muslim migrants as counter-terrorism intelligence informants to infiltrate mosques and Arab, South-West Asian, and South Asian Muslim community spaces across New Jersey and New York City.
 I show how federal agencies like ICE and the FBI have targeted Muslim migrants with vulnerable immigration status, plying them with falsified promises of immigration relief and employing deportation threats to coax them into becoming informants.

-The work addresses a dearth in scholarship on the gendered dimensions of anti-Muslim, anti-Asian state surveillance: The use of family separation and migrant detention, a central tactic in counter-terrorism informancy, is a deeply gendered method of coercion that disproportionately impacts and criminalizes Asian Muslim migrant women and queer/trans Muslim migrants in distinct ways.
+The work addresses a dearth in scholarship on the gendered dimensions of anti-Muslim, anti-Arab state surveillance: The use of family separation and migrant detention, a central tactic in counter-terrorism informancy, is a deeply gendered method of coercion that disproportionately impacts and criminalizes SWANA, Arab and Muslim migrant women and queer/trans refugees and migrants in distinct ways.

 1.jpg